• Skip to primary navigation

 What type of cheese to use?
 Really hard cheeses, such as Parmesan, mature Cheddar or Gruyère, work best and be sure to shred/grate the cheese , not slice.

-Which butter, salted or unsalted?
+Which butter to use?
 I used salted butter for this recipe.

 Tips to prevent the cookies from spreading